 Peer Review for Journal of Hydrology - Manuscript ID HYDROL50412

-Answer of the authors
+Response of the authors

-Blabla d’intro : merci pour votre review très sympathique.
-Les modifications sont détaillées ci-dessous pour les remarques de chacuns des deux reviewers

 We are thankful to the Associate Editor and the reviewers for their appreciation and understanding of our work.
 Please find below in black the comments of the two referees and in blue our answers.
 Line numbers corresponds to the document “HYDROL50412_RevisedManuscript.pdf”.
 You can also find a document with tracked changes (in red) into the new submission (“HYDROL50412_TrackedChangesManuscript.pdf”)

-Mathieu :

-Dans ce doc, les remarques des reviewers sont en noir, notre réponse est en bleu, et mon commentaire perso est en rouge

 Reviewer #1 :